aeonSolutions/PCB-Prototyping-Catalogue/README.md

   There are now 4 smart devices with alpha versions of firmware.

   **Smart Home Automation section**
+- Started the project "Smart EMF Shield Curtain for Windows and Balconies"
 - Started the Project: "Wireless Battery Powered Rainmeter"
 - The 78x39mm Solar Cell support PCB design project is completed.
 Have a look at the final PCB design. **Zero breaks when assembling it with the fragile solar cell**